Optimization#

 Stacking Optimization#

-StackingOptimization is an ensemble method that consists in stacking the output of individual portfolio optimizations with a final portfolio optimization.
+StackingOptimization is an ensemble method that consists of stacking the outputs of individual portfolio optimizations with a final portfolio optimization.

-The weights are the dot-product of individual optimizations weights with the final optimization weights.
+The final weights are the dot product of the individual optimizations’ weights and the final optimization’s weights.

-Stacking allows to use the strength of each individual portfolio optimization by using their output as input of a final portfolio optimization.
+Stacking leverages the strengths of each individual portfolio optimization by using their outputs as inputs to a final portfolio optimization.

 To avoid data leakage, out-of-sample estimates are used to fit the outer optimization.